-“And remind me, we need to buy update your wardrobe while we’re here.
+“And remind me, we need to update your wardrobe while we’re here.
 Your predecessor’s rags are inadequate.
 You need to get with the times.
 Blend in a bit.”
-Vlad pushed up his hoodie’s sleeves exposing sunscreen caked arms.
+Vlad pushed up his hoodie’s sleeves and exposed sunscreen caked arms.

-A silence surrounded the two and Vlad’s predatory hearing focused on the retreating heels.
-Normally the sound would have thrust him into pursuit, but now he only sighed, his chest falling into an empty slump.
+A silence surrounded the two and Vlad focused on the woman’s retreating heels.
+Normally the sound would have driven him into pursuit, but now he only sighed, his chest falling into an empty slump.

 “You remember Mina?”
 Vlad asked, his senses becoming unfocused.
 “Her ivory skin and raven hair.
 Those lips…”

 Renfield rolled his eyes as he interrupted, “…of mulled cherry wine.”